cultureandempire/cultureandempire.github.io/cande.md

 The rebel judges did not have an easy time: they were persecuted by politicians, by turns bribed and starved, had their careers broken, and sometimes died, for their dogged pursuit of high-ranking criminals.
 As della Porta writes, "One corrupt Sicilian politician, for example, 'invited judges or their wives to teach courses in specialist schools, offered consultancies to important members of the profession, attaching themselves to the professional and entrepreneurial circles of Catania and transforming corruption into the rule'."

 It took decades to bring down Silvio Berlusconi, one of the most corrupt leaders of any European country in recent history.
-Nonetheless, it is a testament to the strength of human nature that in Italy the bakers finally succeeded in reigning in the bandits and kicking them off the seat of power.
+Nonetheless, it is a testament to the strength of human nature that in Italy, the honest majority finally succeeded in reigning in the bandits and kicking them off the seat of power.

 NATO was created to protect us from the Soviet threat.
 Instead, it appears, it funded and trained armed cells to murder, kidnap, and bomb our European cities.
 These cells worked hand in glove with right-wing extremists, criminals, US intelligence, and paramilitary police.
 They stopped only because they were discovered in the act by investigating judges who, against all the odds, defied their political masters.
 There were no apologies, no justifications given, no inquiries beyond the outraged national parliaments.
 And this program lasted at least 40 years.